Modeling Task Effects in Human Reading with Neural Network-based Attention

-This is confirmed when we compute the correlation between log word frequency and fixation rate, which is $-0.17$ in the Preview condition, and $-0.35$ in the No Preview condition.

-We also observe a significant negative interaction between condition and named entity status for NEAT fixations.
-This interaction shows that fixation rates differ less between the Preview and the No Preview condition for named entities than for other tokens.
-The effect size of this interaction is very small (almost imperceptible in Figure~\ref{fig:model-wordfreq}, and it is not present in the human data: instead, we observe a significant negative interaction of condition and named entity status in Experiment~1.\footnote{Note that the interaction in the human data does not seem to be very stable: when log-transforming reading times and taking into account the full random effects structure, no interaction between condition and named entity status is found, see Appendix for these analyses.}

-We also find a significant negative interaction between condition and whether or not a word is part of the correct answer.
-This indicates that fixation rates differ less between the Preview and the No Preview condition for words from the correct answer compared to other tokens.
-This effect is mirrored in the human eye-tracking data, in total time and fixation rate, but again, the effect size is small (see Figure~\ref{fig:model-wordfreq:cont}).

-Finally, NEAT exhibits a significant negative interaction of condition and text position: the effect of text position on fixation rate is less pronounced in the Preview condition.
-This effect is not present in the human data.
+There furthermore is an interaction of task with named entity status, illustrated in Figure~\ref{fig:model-isNE}.
+An effect of the same sign is also found in human fixation rate.
+This shows that NEAT is more likely to skip words that are part of named entities in the Preview condition than in the No Preview condition.
+This is an adaptive strategy, as in this condition, the model knows what type of named entity it is looking for (as it has seen the question), which allows it to spend less time on named entities overall.}